o5r/node-td-rcm/README.md

 ## Implemented items

-We implemented only what we need:
+We only implemented what we needed:

 R3, R4 are not implemented
 Only 5 blocks are implemented on R2